 I’m not expecting to blow it out of the water in 2017 but it’ll be fun to track all this stuff, see how much I’m actually writing and how it all translates to earnings going forward.

-Consistency is key here and was one of the reasons I failed to stick with it in 2013.
+One of the reasons I failed to stick with this in 2013 was lack of consistency.
 I look back at the $100+ I was getting a few months in back then and wonder what could have been if I stuck with it.

 I’ve missed 1 day so far, this last Saturday due to various events and I made that up by doing double the work yesterday so I’m happy with the consistency I’ve achieved.
 I find that doing something becomes second nature if you commit to doing it every day and actually stick with it.
 I’m a different person now than I was back then and think I should be able to stick with it via self-motivation and the tracking within this blog.
 I’ve learned through my portfolio that I’m a lot more likely to keep track of everything if I have to document it on this blog and I hope that will be the case with my self-publishing experiment.

-I’ll be back again next month with #2 which will include the January update; the first month of actual new titles being published.
+I’ll be back again next month with #2 which will include the January update; where I’ll actually have new titles published.
 Maybe this time I’ll actually be in the green!

 Thanks for reading.
 I’ve got the January dividend update coming up next as well as my 2017 financial goals.